tvlabs/edge264/README.md

 Target system support currently includes **macOS**, **Linux**, **Windows** and **WebAssembly**.

-Processor support depends on the compiler used (GNU GCC or LLVM Clang). edge264 can choose among 4 backends, the last one supporting every other CPU by relying on [Clang vector extensions](https://clang.llvm.org/docs/LanguageExtensions.html#vectors-and-extended-vectors).
+Processor support depends on the compiler used (GNU GCC or LLVM Clang). edge264 can choose among 4 backends, the last one supporting every other little-endian CPU by relying on [Clang vector extensions](https://clang.llvm.org/docs/LanguageExtensions.html#vectors-and-extended-vectors).

 | Compiler | Intel x86/x64 | ARM32/64+NEON | WASM32/64 v2+ | Other ISAs |
 |-|-|-|-|-|